v-research/lastchat/README.md

 I reported the bug as an issue [here](https://github.com/v-research/lastchat/issues).
 Can you help me solving this bug?

-Wait... what if there are other bugs?
+But what if there are other bugs?
 Let us play a game and improve our chat!

 ### Rulez